lisa-lumos/Snowflake/04-databases-tables-views.md

 You can create a materialized view on data shared to you.
 You pay for its charges.

 You can share a materialized view.

+You can create a materialized view on external tables.

 ## Table design
 When defining cols of dates/timestamps, recommend use date/timestamp data type rather than VARCHAR.
 This improves query performance.